 Quantum teleportation, a total revolution

-If successful, the quantum Internet could lead to a communications revolution, transforming computing, data storage and precision sensors.
-For this the attempts are many and will intensify in the near future.
+If successful, quantum internet could lead to a communications revolution, transforming computing, data storage and precision sensors.
+This is why there are many attempts and they will intensify in the near future.

 The journey into a diamond